brandon-mason/CS4337-project/README.md

 ## Features

 - **Computer Vision**: Uses OpenCV for image processing and music notation detection
-- **Note Recognition**: Detects musical notes from whole notes to sixteenth notes
+- **Note Recognition**: Detects musical notes from half notes to eighth notes
 - **MIDI File Generation**: Generates a MIDI file based on what is read from the sheet music
 - **Audio File Generation**: Renders an audio file from the generated MIDI file
 - **Staff Detection**: Automatically detects staff lines and maps note positions